Brisket Ragu with Crispy Polenta Cakes is an elegant appetizer to serve at your next party!

 - Make the polenta cakes by slicing polenta roll into 1/4 inch rounds.
 Cut with a cookie cutter if desired.
 Fry in a pan with a little olive oil until crispy and golden.

 - Serve ragu on top of cakes with more parmesan and torn basil leaves.
-Enjoy with DaVinci Pinto Grigio.
+Enjoy with DaVinci Pinot Grigio.

 Why do you use Parmesan rinds in the ragu?